DDARG/getting-started/README.md

 - Link to the github repo: https://github.com/jennybc/happy-git-with-r

+# Reproducible and collaborative analysis

-## Collaborative development of analysis and articles:
+# Collaborative development of analysis and articles: